 Now followers of this channel, certainly students from my online courses are probably aware of the fact that I get a lot of inspiration and guidance from Stoic philosophy, easily one of my favorite schools of philosophy, so much wisdom there and so much valuable information there.
 And so much of it, which is particularly relevant for retroactive jealousy sufferers.

-So I was wasting time on Instagram, scrolling through my feed, and I saw this post and I thought this would be perfect to share with you, perfect to share with anyone struggling with retroactive jealousy.
+So I was wasting time on Instagram, scrolling through my feed, and I saw this post and I thought this would be perfect to share with anyone struggling with retroactive jealousy.

 The first question posed by Epictetus is, is this in my control?